NoUseFreak/letitgo/README.md

 ## Actions

+Actions as as the name explains, actions that letitgo need to execture when the release process is triggered.

+Listed are some examples, all available actions are in the [docs](docs/).

 ### Github release

 Publish your artifacts as a github release.
 It will make on it it does not exist